jake-jake-jake/steganocats/README.md

 ### mode

 In order to conceal bytes, the mode must be `L` or `RGBA`.
-If you're interested in why this is or how the message is encoded, details can be found in the comments of the code.
+If you're interested in why this is or how the message is encoded, details are spelled out in comments in the code.

 ### flag
 The `flag` attribute is the byte MemeWriter uses to mark the first pixel of a row it is encoding hidden bytes into.
 It defaults to `\n`.